geersch/nestjs-getting-started/docs/01-getting-started-with-nestjs.md

 ## What we'll be building in this course

-We will be creating an API to calculate car insurance quotes.
+We will be creating an API to calculate car insurance quotes for a fictional company called `Acme`.

 To calculate a car insurance quote we require 3 input parameters.